plumed-nest/plumed-nest/README.md

 **Contributions to this repository, both as new projects and as improvements to our analysis scripts are welcome!
 Please open a new [issue](https://github.com/plumed-nest/plumed-nest/issues/new) or [pull request](https://github.com/plumed-nest/plumed-nest/compare) if you have comments or ideas to share.**

+## Adding data to the PLUMED-NEST site using a pull request

+If you would prefer to submit your data to the PLUMED nest using a pull request on GitHub you can.
+Please follow the instructions below:

+* Make a fork of this repository and clone it to your local machine.
+* Collect the files you used in your calculations.
+Please test the validity of the PLUMED input files you are submitting before you upload.
+The tests that are run by the nest use the command `plumed driver --natoms 100000 --parse-only --kt 2.49 --plumed plumed.dat`
+* Create and upload a zip file containing all your inputs.
+Info about where to host your zip file can be found [here](https://github.com/plumed-nest/plumed-nest/blob/master/README.md#zip-info).
+* Create the yml file that containing the information on your submission by following the instructions in the next but one section.
+* Test the yml you have written using an [online tester][http://www.yamllint.com]
+* Push your changes to your fork and setup the pull request on the upstream branch using GitHub.

+Do not worry about following the instructions in the section immediately after this one about testing the appearance of your page before setting up the pull request.
+This is only possible if you are working on the plumed-nest/plumed-nest repository directly.
+When working on your fork you can work on the master branch of your fork directly.
+All the tests on the appearance of the site will be done automatically when you setup the pull request.

 ## Testing the appearance of the PLUMED-NEST site

 If you push a commit on branch `test`, the result will appear on www.plumed-nest.org/test-site.
 Use this to double check changes to the layout before committing to master branch.
 Feel free to force push this branch (with `git push -f origin yourbranch:test`), this branch is just used for testing.